 Everything in Our Power

 Georgia Power and the Southern Company system mobilized 20,000 dedicated personnel to safely restore power as quickly as possible.
-Reinforced by teammates from Alabama Power, Mississippi Power and dozens of other companies, they formed a One Team response to the challenge.
+Reinforced by teammates from Alabama Power, Mississippi Power and dozens of other companies, they executed a coordinated response while rising to the challenge.

 Crews navigated impassable roads, floods and severe damage, often rebuilding sections of the grid from scratch.
 Their determination was unwavering, going above the task at hand—clearing debris for stranded residents, donating food and supplies to local shelters along the way and even coming out of retirement to assist.